 How to make a mutual fund portfolio for beginners?

-What is the ideal mutual fund portfolio?
+What is a good mutual fund portfolio?

 How do I know if my mutual fund portfolio is good or bad?

-How to start your own portfolio?
+How to create your own portfolio?

 How do I choose a mutual fund portfolio?